koenzijlstra/WineRetry/README.md

 # Programmeerproject

 ## Problem defenition
-Marktplaats is not a product specicif site.
+Marktplaats is not a product-specific site.
 Products such as old and rare wines require extra searching criteria such as region or year.
-Furthermore user experience is not optimal.
+Furthermore userexperience is not optimal.
 After wanting to buy an item on markplaats, you have to email or text the seller.
 There is no in-application chat.(update -> there is :/ )

 ## Problem solving
 The application will let users upload a bottle of wine for sale.
 Buyers can find these bottles, and start a conversation with the seller in a private (in-app) chat.
 Users have an overview of their chats.